Using the right pre-treatment for wastewater compliance

 • Separation area

 The baffle plate slows down the flow of water and reduces turbulence.
-This allows solids to drop out into the solids compartment.
+This makes solid food particles sink and drop out into the solids compartment.
 The separation area allows for oil to float to the surface of the water.

 Discharge water is drawn from an outlet below the surface, preventing oil from being carried over into a sewer.
 The resulting wastewater is largely clean from solids and oils.